-Spending on these projects was influenced by a number of factors, such as delays in the implementation of various projects, community dynamics, change in contract scope, contract award objection processes, environmental issues, delays in delivery of materials/goods and contractor performance, thus resulting in under-spending for the year.
-Various projects will be completed in the 2012/13 financial year, and the funding will be rolled over in the August 2012 adjustments budget.
+The spending on these projects were influenced by a number of factors, such as delays in the implementation of various projects, community dynamics, change in contract scope, contract award objection processes, environmental issues, delays in delivery of materials/goods and contractor performance, thus resulting in underspending for the year.
+Various projects will be completed in the 2012/13 financial year and the funding will be rolled over in the August 2012 adjustments budget.